Gmanoori/AI_Bharat_Hackathon/README.md

 ## Getting Started

-See `.kiro/specs/woop-woop-learning-tracker/` for detailed requirements, design, and implementation tasks.
+See markdown files in root for detailed requirements, design, and implementation tasks.

 ## Project Status